niightly/Learn/es6-Iterations.md

 ```

 With all this data structure power, I hope your code will become more precise, crisp and maintainable.
 When a new dev joins the team (and doesn’t understands this sorcery, show them this post).

+> Most part of this page came from Shivek Khurana, thank you man.